In loving memory of James Peter Steer who sadly passed away on 13th May 2020.

 James Steer was 40 years old and was born in Dartford Kent on the 28th November 1979.

 James grew up in Joydens Wood Bexley with his Dad, Mum Sister and 2 Brothers with many happy memories Where the whole area of children would be out playing 40-40, It, knock down ginger or just playing football.

 James made some good friendships from this time that remained with him until the end.

-When James was younger he lived in a pub for a little while called the woodman this is where he got his pool skills from he joined the pool team with his Dad and went to pool matches every week that continued for years and although he was no longer in a pool team he still really loved to play pool mainly with his Dad.
+When James was younger we lived in a pub for a little while called the Woodman this is where he got his pool skills from he joined the pool team with his Dad and went to pool matches every week that continued for years.
+This was Something James and his Dad did together.